Medical device consultants on another lesser known, yet beneficial FDA program

 Since the inception of the program and its success, the program has now expanded to include even more class II products in a pilot study.
 In February of 2002, FDA claimed “In an effort to encourage greater use of the Accredited Persons Program, FDA expanded the third party pilot to permit Accredited Persons to review many Class II devices that were not previously eligible.”

 In 2012, TUV (an accredited third party reviewer) estimated “at present, the eligible devices under the FDA 510(k) Accredited Persons Program account for more than 60% of all 510(k) submissions.”

 Therefore, chances are your device might be eligible for this program.
 Contact PDG to assist with all of your 510(k) and medical device needs.
 We have expert consultants that can review your medical device and its eligibility in the FDA third party review program.

 Don’t delay, contact PDG today!
 You may just get your device to the market sooner than you thought.

 Jodi Hutchins is an Independent Regulatory and Quality Consultant with over 15 years of global medical device registration experience, to include FDA 510(k) submissions.
 She held her most recent position for 9 years, as QA/RA Director for a Worldwide distributor of medical devices.

-The opinions and statements in this paper are solely those of Charles Jaap and Jodi Hutchins and do not necessarily reflect those of PDG™.
+The opinions and statements in this paper are solely those of PDG Regulatory Expert and Jodi Hutchins and do not necessarily reflect those of PDG™.